 Where do bristle worms come from?

-Like all living things, bristle worms come from their parents…but they probably found their way into your tank by hitchhiking there way in on a piece of live rock.
+Like all living things, bristle worms come from their parents…but they probably found their way into your tank by hitchhiking their way in on a piece of live rock.
 Bristle worms like to hide inside the crevices of live rock and commonly find their way into saltwater reef tanks by this method.

 What do bristle worms do?

 Bristle worms do the job that nobody else wants to do.
 They are the cleanup crew that removes the dead bodies and decaying biomass in the tank.
 No kidding.
-They do the work that a cleanup crew should do, with none of the fan fare and none of the fame.
+They do the work that a cleanup crew should do, with none of the fanfare and none of the fame.

 Are there good and bad bristle worms?

 While the nature of this article isn’t intended to delve into the ontological merit of these organisms or the philosophical value of a cleanup crew detritivore on the food chain (um, what?), but the simple answer is that, from a self-interested reef aquarists’ perspective, yes, there are good and bad bristle worms.
 Luckily for us, the most common variety is the good kind, and the bad kind is very rare.